Hafas/nostegama/README.md

 `-i <file>` `--input=<file>` to use an other profile file instead of the default `profile.json` file

-`-o` `--overwrite` Nostegma usually complements its own to shortcuts to the existing ones.
+`-o` `--overwrite` Nostegma usually complements its own shortcuts to the existing ones.
 This option will discard all existing shortcuts.

 `-h` `--help` lists all cli options